-The Australian Cattle Dog (ACD), also known as the Blue Heeler or Queensland Heeler, is a highly intelligent dog bred for working on farms to herd cattle.
-Cattle Dogs are used to living either indoors or outdoors.
-If you’re thinking of bringing this dog into your home or homestead, one question you may have is, can the Australian Cattle Dog live outside?
+The Australian Cattle Dog (ACD), or red or blue heeler, is a highly intelligent dog bred for working on farms to herd cattle.
+Heelers are used to living either indoors or outdoors.
+If you’re thinking of bringing an Australian Cattle Dog into your home or homestead, one question you may have is, can they live outside?

 Do Australian Cattle Dogs Do Well in Cold Weather?

 Australian Cattle Dogs do well in cold weather but can’t handle more extreme temperatures like some dog breeds.
 The ideal temperature for the breed is between 50 – 70F.
-In temperatures between 40 – 50F, the dog can still do plenty of outdoor work but needs a warm, dry home or shelter.
-Avoid the dog getting completely soaked and ensure he has access to shelter to keep dry.
-When temperatures reach freezing, 30F, and below, you need to take extra precautions.
+In temperatures between 40 – 50F, an ACD can still do plenty of outdoor work but needs a warm, dry home or shelter.
+When temperatures reach freezing, 30F, and below, you should take extra precautions to keep your ACD warm.

 Cattle Dogs will happily continue working or stay by your side, even in frigid temperatures.
 Be aware of this and step in when the dog has had too much exposure to the cold.
 When the temperature drops below 15F it becomes dangerous to the dog’s health.
 At this point, monitor the dog’s shelter temperature, and if in doubt, keep the dog inside.